 The parents live far away – Having a child regularly travel long distances for shared custody can be detrimental to the child.
 If the other parent decides to move far away, the court might award you sole custody and might decide on a visitation schedule for the other parent, such as for a few weeks in the summer.

-Learn How A Charlotte Child Custody Attorney Can Help
+Learn How A Charlotte Child Custody Law Firm Can Help